 ACH and wire transfers are types of electronic transfers.
-They can often be a good option when you want to send or receive money.
+They can often be good options when you want to send or receive money.
 The funds move safely, and there’s nothing to get lost in the mail.
 Banks keep transaction records that make it easy to track their progress.